wp-plugins/guiform/readme.txt

 = Features =

-* WYSIWYG UI - What you see is what you get UI form builder.
+* WYSIWYG - What you see is what you get UI form builder.
 * AJAX - Create your form without page load.
 * Server side data entry validation.
 * Drag-and-drop - Adding and shorting of field is easy as ease.